Melodifestivalen 2012

 Melodifestivalen 2012 is a Swedish song contest that was held between 4 February and 10 March 2012.
 It selected the fifty-second Swedish entry to be internationally represented in the Eurovision Song Contest 2012 (ESC 2012).

 As in the editions between 2009–2011, a maximum of eight people were allowed on stage, while only persons of 16 years or over are eligible.
 However, in accordance with Eurovision rules, only six people were allowed on stage for the Swedish entry at Eurovision.
 The main singer(s) were required to perform vocals live on stage.
-However, other backing vocals can be prerecorded, along with the song's backing track.
+However, other backing vocals could be prerecorded, along with the song's backing track.